pedroos/Cursos/AppliedMathematics/TheLanguageOfAppliedMathematics.md

-# The Language of Applied Mathematics
+# The language of applied mathematics

-Source: The Princeton Companion to Applied Mathematics, Nicholas J. Highham, Princeton University Press, 2015.
+Nicholas J. Highham, The Princeton Companion to Applied Mathematics, Princeton University Press, 2015.

 ### Notation